A Marketable Farmer’s Market – Let’s Get Growing

 - Revitalizing Rural Communities by Being Reasonable (liveruralnl.com)

-Posted on August 3, 2011, in Business, Community Economic Development, Job Opportunities, Vacations and tagged canada, community garden, farmers market, garden, Great Northern Peninsula, growing, Jean-Talon Market, Local food, Montreal, Newfoundland & Labrador.
+Posted on August 3, 2011, in Business, Community Economic Development, Vacations and tagged canada, community garden, farmers market, garden, Great Northern Peninsula, growing, Jean-Talon Market, Local food, Montreal, Newfoundland & Labrador.
 Bookmark the permalink.
 3 Comments.